certik/femhub_notebook/src/README.txt

-This is the Sage lite source install.
+This is the Femhub lite source install.